- An exit strategy is your planned approach for repaying your bridging loan.

 Why is an exit strategy important?

-When you reach the end of the term, you are expected to repay the loan in full.
+When you reach the end of the term, you are expected to repay your bridging loan in full.
 If you’re unable to do this, your account will be placed in default.
 To avoid this situation affecting your credit file, you will have to resolve the situation quickly.

 Where your exit strategy fails, there are often default charges to pay, and some lenders charge high fees in this situation.